ssbc/ssb-ahoy/README.md

     {
       "main": "index.js",
       "script": {
-        "release": "electron-builder --config builder/config.js"`
+        "release": "electron-builder --config builder/config.js"
       }
     }
     ```
+- an `electron-builder` config
+    - see `example/builder/config.simple.js` for the most minimal template
+    - see `example/builder/config.js` for a config which shaves off 5MB O.o

 ### Native dependencies

-Scuttlebutt is built with _native dependencies_ - libraries for cryptography and databases
+Scuttlebutt is built with _native dependencies_ - libraries for cryptography/ database work
-depend on lower level C libraries that have been compiled for particular architectures (i.e. are native).
+that depend on lower level C libraries that need to be compiled for particular architectures
+(i.e. are native).

 `electron-builder` does a great job of making sure that the versions installed are compatible
 with the electron environement we're running them in, but sometimes it trips up.